& management's discussion and analysis

 'http://www.stml.in.

-During the year under review, neither the statutory auditors nor the secretarial
+During the year under review, the Statutory Auditors, Cost Auditors and Secretarial

-2013, any instances of fraud committed against the Company by its officers or employees,
+Auditors have not reported any instance of fraud committed in the Company by its officers

 Your Company during April 2022, disposed of all its assets of its manufacturing